 SSC JE exam date of Paper 1 is Feb 2022 and the Paper 2 exam date will be notified in due course.

 Q. What To Do If I Could Not Find My Admit Card Online On The Website Of SSC?

 A. You can wait for your admit card until a week before the test.
 Otherwise, you can approach the appropriate regional office to get a duplicate of your admit card for SSC JE 2021.

 Q. What To Do If My Category Is Wrongly Printed In The SSC Call Letter?
 Should I Send It Back?

 A. No, you need not have to send back the admit card for correction.
-You can just take the same to the test centre.
+You can just take the same to the test center.
 But, make sure to indicate your correct category in the answer sheet or OMR.
 Also, never forget to inform the commission that your category has been wrongly printed.

 Q. Will There Be Biometric Capturing For SSC JE?

 A. You will get to know this detail once the notification is out.
 In most government recruitment examinations, biometric verification is conducted these days.
 After a security check, there might be biometric verification.
 So, it is better to avoid coloring your fingers with nail polish or Mehandi before the test.
 It will safeguard you from the hard work of removing them if biometric verification is announced.